Giffords documentary comes as gun debates stay center stage

 Also on Thursday, the U.S. Senate easily passed a bipartisan gun violence bill.
 Weeks of closed-door talks resulted in an incremental but landmark package in response to mass shootings.
 The House will vote Friday.

-Much like after Uvalde, the documentary recaps how gun control debates reached a fever pitch after 26 children and two teachers were shot to death by a gunman at a Newtown, Connecticut, school.
+Much like after Uvalde, the documentary recaps how gun control debates reached a fever pitch after 20 first graders and six educators were shot to death by a gunman at a Newtown, Connecticut, school.
 Giffords and other advocates, including some Newtown parents, were called “props” by National Rifle Association officials.
 Having spent time with Giffords and others impacted by gun violence, the film’s directors say their voices are central to the discourse.

 “To say that somehow Gabby shouldn’t be speaking about gun violence because she’s experienced violence?
 It just doesn’t make any sense,” Cohen said.

-Note: This story has been updated to correct the number of students and educators killed in Newtown, Connecticut.